uakfdotb/ghostpp/readme.txt

 4.)
 Another reason for lag on Windows is that Windows does not handle very large log files efficiently.
 If your ghost.log is too large (several MB) you should delete or rename it.
 You can do this while the bot is running.

+5.)
+You can also make GHost++ lock the log file.
+This works particularly well on Windows but means you can't edit/move/delete the log file while GHost++ is running.
+Set bot_logmethod = 2 to make the bot lock the log file.

 *** Network Tips:

 1.)
 If you are experiencing spikes when the bot is reconnecting to battle.net the most likely reason is due to the DNS resolver.